 - The Department will undertake an evaluation of its collaboration with the community sector and of progress made towards common results targeted in all community sector accords.
-This evaluation will include a component on collaboration with the Francophone community sector of Ontario and will focus on the efficiency of collaboration mechanisms, the clarity and relevance of respective roles, and the quality and relevance of outputs, in relation to the stated common objectives.
-This evaluation will be done in 2007-2008 in order to allow adjustments to the collaboration mechanisms and guide their renewal at the end of the term. - The Francophone community sector of Ontario agrees to participate in the development of evaluation parameters, and to collaborate in the evaluation itself according to the final modalities set out by Canadian Heritage.
-The Department will be responsible, including financially, for executing the evaluation.
+This evaluation will include a component on collaboration with Prince Edward Island Acadian and Francophone community sector and will focus on the efficiency of collaboration mechanisms, the clarity and relevance of respective roles, and the quality and relevance of outputs, in relation to the stated common objectives.
+This evaluation will be done in 2007-2008 in order to allow adjustments to the collaboration mechanisms and guide their renewal at the end of the term. - The Prince Edward Island Community Cooperation Forum agrees to participate in the development of evaluation parameters, and to collaborate in the evaluation itself according to the final modalities set out by Canadian Heritage.
+The Department will be responsible for executing the evaluation.